 Diabetes is a disease caused by problems with insulin.
 You can imagine that insulin is like a key that opens doors in your cells to let sugar in.
 If there’s not enough insulin, then the doors stay shut.
 That’s what happens in type 1 diabetes — not enough insulin.
 Now, if the keyholes are distorted, they key won’t open the door.
 That’s type 2 diabetes — insulin is present, maybe even a lot, but it gets rejected by the cells.

-In both cases the end result is too much glucose (sugar) in the blood and not enough in the cells.
+In both cases, the result is too much glucose (sugar) in the blood and not enough in the cells.
 Nobody’s exactly sure what causes diabetes, but it may be due to genetic factors or even infections.
 Increasingly, physicians recognize that diabetes is more of a spectrum or cluster of disorders rather than just one disease.
-Still, the general consensus is that there are two forms of the disease: type1 and type 2.
+Still, the consensus is that there are two forms of the disease: type 1 and type 2.

 When you are diagnosed with diabetes, your doctor determines if you have type 1 or type 2.
 Type 1 diabetics often need shots right away since their pancreas does not produce enough insulin.
 In type 2 diabetes, oral medications are often used first to help the body’s cells absorb insulin or help the pancreas release more insulin.

 Some persons with type 2 diabetes will never require insulin at all.
 Others may require the hormone only if they get very sick.
 Still others will eventually require insulin shots daily just like type 1 diabetics.
 Getting plenty of exercise and following nutritionist or dietitian advice may help prevent or delay the need for insulin in type 2 diabetes.

 Myth 2: Eating Too Much Sugar Causes Diabetes